Salicylate sensitivity: Symptoms and signs

 Asthma and nasal polyps are also symptoms of aspirin-exacerbated respiratory disease (AERD, Samter's Triad), which is not believed to be caused by dietary salicylates.

+Cause

 Diagnosis

 There is no laboratory test for salicylate sensitivity.
 Typically testing is done by an "elimination challenge," to see if symptoms improve, or "provocative challenge," which intends to induce a controlled reaction as a means of confirming diagnosis.
 During provocative challenge, the person is given incrementally higher doses of salicylates, usually aspirin, under medical supervision, until either symptoms appear or the likelihood of symptoms appearing is ruled out.
 This only pertains to short-term symptoms such as digestive, respiratory, and skin itching, rather than slower-developing symptoms such as nasal polyps.

 Treatment

 Salicylate sensitivity can be treated with the use of low-salicylate diets, such as the Feingold Diet.
 The Feingold Diet removes artificial colors and preservatives and salicylates, whereas the Failsafe Diet removes salicylates, as well as amines and glutamates.
 The range of foods that have no salicylate content is very limited, and consequently salicylate-free diets are very restricted.

 Montelukast is one form of treatment used in aspirin-intolerant asthma.